GabriFila/app-sagra-pesto/README.md

 StorageDish (storageDish : IStorageDish)
 - render infos from props
-- need to be able to edit qt, price
 - useState = isEditing
 - on editButton click set isEditing to true
 - if isEditing==true dish row grays out and edit icon becomes check icon to finish, text input enables